On Ribet's Lemma for $\mathrm{GL}_2$ modulo prime powers: Acknowledgements

 \section{Acknowledgements}

 We'd like to thank Ehud de Shalit for introducing us to this area of study, and for his advice and feedback throughout this project.
-We are also grateful to Ga\"etan Chenevier and Alex Lubotsky for helpful conversations.
-The second author was supported by an Emily Erskine Endowment Fund postdoctoral fellowship at the Hebrew University of Jerusalem.
+We are grateful to Ken Ribet for pointing out to us the relevance of the methods of \cite{KatzAbelian1980} to our work.
+We are also grateful to Ga\"etan Chenevier, John Cullinan and Alex Lubotsky for helpful conversations.
+We'd like to thank the referees for their detailed comments and corrections, which have greatly improved the quality of this paper.
+The second author was supported by an Emily Erskine Endowment Fund postdoctoral fellowship at the Hebrew University of Jerusalem, by the Israel Science Foundation (grant No. 1963/20) and by the US-Israel Binational Science Foundation (grant No. 2018250).